-The difference between the fair and contractual values of a borrowing with a lower interest rate provided by the Company's shareholders is recognized in equity as additional capital (note 19).
+The difference between the fair and contractual values of a borrowing with a lower interest rate provided by the Company's shareholders is recognized in equity as additional capital (see Note 21).

 Retained earnings

 Include accumulated earnings of current and previous periods.